 - Lumbar Radiculopathy or Sciatica.
-The symptoms from a nerve being compressed as a result of a herniated disc or pinched nerve.
+The symptoms from a nerve being compressed (or ‘pinched’) as a result of a herniated disc.
 These symptoms can include:

-- Numbness, or Concentrated tingling from the lower back to the buttocks, thighs, legs and feet.
+- Numbness or tingling from the lower back to the buttocks, thighs, legs and feet

-- Weakness may be a result of the muscles in the legs and feet, especially if there is significant amount of pressure on the nerves.
+- Weakness may result in the muscles of the legs or ankles, especially if there is severe pressure on the nerve(s)